 Much later, in the 19th century, when they started migrating out in sizeable numbers, these communities got generalized as ‘Marwaris’, and the moniker stuck.

 As the British created a national market during the 19th century, the Shekhawati caravan trade started drying up.
 The enterprising Marwari again dispersed in search of fresh opportunities, this time to faraway Calcutta, Rangoon, Bombay, and Madras.
-Traveling back to the home village was once a couple of years and took a few weeks if not months.
-The introduction of the Railways in the 1860s accelerated the process.
+Traveling back to the home village was once a couple of years and took a few weeks, if not months.
+Introducing the Railways in the 1860s accelerated the process.

 Some of these families (e.g. Tarachand Ghanshyam Das of the Podar family) became so successful that at different points in time, they were bankers to the Royal families of Jaipur, Bikaner, and Hyderabad.
 In Calcutta, Marwaris ended up controlling all aspects of finance and logistics for the Jute, Opium, and Cotton trade.
 These firms took deposits, gave loans, engaged in the wholesale trade of commodities, transferred funds for clients to distant cities, cashed bills of trade, insured shipments, and speculated on commodity futures when the opportunity arose.
 There are stories of Marwari firms destroying British competitors during WWI, in Jute and Silver, through speculation in futures markets!